 Find out more about platforms and cloud environments on which Red Hat OpenShift has been tested and certified.

-Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, and Red Hat OpenShift Kubernetes Engine subscriptions are available in two options, each with two support levels:
+Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, and Red Hat OpenShift Kubernetes Engine subscriptions are available in 2 options, each with 2 support levels:

 - Core-based (2 Cores or 4 vCPUs).
 This is based on the aggregate number of physical cores or virtual cores (vCPUs) across all the OpenShift worker nodes running across all OpenShift clusters.
 Available with Standard 8x5 or Premium 24x7 support SLA.

 - Bare-metal socket pair (1-2 sockets with up to 64 cores).
-This subscription is available only for x86 bare-metal physical nodes where OpenShift is installed directly to the hardware, with the exception of IBM zSystem and Power architectures, which must use core-based subscriptions.
+This subscription is available only for x86 bare-metal physical nodes where OpenShift is installed directly to the hardware, with the exception of IBM zSystems and IBM Power architectures, which must use core-based subscriptions.

 As with Red Hat Enterprise Linux:

 - OpenShift subscriptions (Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, and Red Hat OpenShift Kubernetes Engine) are stackable to cover larger hosts.

 - Core-based subscriptions can be distributed to cover all OpenShift worker nodes across all OpenShift clusters.
 For example, 100 2-core Red Hat OpenShift Platform Plus subscriptions will provide 200 cores (400 vCPUs) that can be used across any number of worker nodes, across all running OpenShift clusters.

 Red Hat defines 3 types of disaster recovery (DR) environments—hot, warm, and cold.
 Paid OpenShift subscriptions are needed for hot DR only.